crouther/crouther.github.io/README.md

   A flexible layout designed for single pages grouped together with various grid layouts.

 -FirstLanding:\
-  Launching, landing, and maintence pages for portfoliios, concept designs, and products.
+  Launching, landing, and Maintenance pages for portfoliios, concept designs, and products.